Why is your Mod Podge sticky? Find out in this informative post – and learn what you can do to prevent it. Find success with decoupage here!

 You’re probably wondering: why is my Mod Podge Sticky?

 Here’s what you need to do.
-Purchase a clear acrylic sealer such as this one or this one.
+Purchase a clear acrylic sealer such as or this one.
 When you are done with your project, allow it to dry for time recommended (about 24 hours after the last coat).
 Spray a coat of sealer, allow to dry for 15 minutes, then spray another coat.

-SPECIAL NOTE for furniture.
+SPECIAL NOTE for decoupage furniture.
 I highly recommend Hard Coat Mod Podge.
 It’s not tacky, because of the satin finish.
 It’s basically a tougher Mod Podge, hence the slightly higher price.
 If you want a gloss finish, I suggest using the Hard Coat and then spraying a gloss sealer over it.

 I hope this helps.
 Okay, back to creating another word cloud!